ABOUT ERIN JONES-WESLEY

 Erin Jones-Wesley has always been drawn to moments where pressure meets performance.

 As her storytelling work expanded, Erin found herself drawn back in front of the camera.
-She emerged on TikTok, where she was recognized as one of MACRO’s Top 100 Black Creatives on the platform in 2020.
-Soon after, she joined Lionsgate, where she worked as a creative executive on films including Another Simple Favor, The Housemaid, The Long Walk, Now You See Me: Now You Don’t, and the Michael Jackson biopic.
-During this time, she also created the newsletter What’s Going On On the Internet, where she broke down digital culture and forecasted emerging trends.
-She was invited to collaborate with the White House on cultural and public engagement initiatives.
+She emerged on TikTok, where she was recognized as one of MACRO's Top 100 Black Creatives on the platform in 2020.
+Soon after, she joined Lionsgate, rising from Hollywood assistant to creative executive on films including Another Simple Favor, The Housemaid, The Long Walk, Now You See Me: Now You Don't, and Michael, the Michael Jackson biopic.
+She also created the newsletter What's Going On On the Internet, where she broke down digital culture and forecasted emerging trends.

 Alongside her on-camera and executive work, Erin has written personal essays exploring identity, culture, and modern life, with bylines in Refinery29 and Vocal.